spark-jobserver/spark-jobserver/doc/actors.md

 ## JobStatusActor

-- one per JobManager
+- One per JobManager
-- Collects and persists job status and progress updates (iucluding exceptions) from every job in JobManager
+- Collects and persists job status and progress updates (including exceptions) from every job in JobManager
     - JDBC updates
     - log file
     - WebSocket?
 - Handles subscriptions from external actors for listening to status updates for specific jobID's
 - Watches the JobActors, removing subscriptions once the actor terminates

-## JobResultActor

-- one per JobManager
-- Collects job results
-- For now, do not persist it, just keep in memory
-- handles requests from external actors for the job results

-## JobActor
+## JobDAOActor

-- many per JobManager
+- One per each JobManageActor and WebApi
-- Invokes SparkJob.validate(), SparkJob.runJob(), etc.
-- sends status updates back to JobStatus, JobResult actors
+- Accesses binary and metadata storage and persists data